The video experts blog

 RTMP or HLS?
 Which One’s Right for You?

 HLS can also be used to ingest, but an HTML5 RTMP player is still the most compatible option among affordable and reliable live stream encoders.
-Another advantage of using RTMP ingest instead of HLS is that it can stream with much lower latency.
+Another advantage of using RTMP ingest as opposed to HLS is that it can stream with much lower latency.
 RTMP has survived the video world’s transition from Flash Player to HTML 5.

 Video streaming technology constantly evolves, so it is difficult to determine how long it will be until something new comes around and makes each of these protocols obsolete.
 However, for now, the HLS delivery/RTMP ingest combination works best with the HTML5 video player.
 RTMP viewers remain vital to the online video experience.